-The following presents the unaudited pro-forma combined results of operations of the Company with PSL and Overactive for the years ended December 31, 2022, 2021, and 2020 after giving effect to certain pro-forma adjustments and assuming PSL was acquired as of the beginning of 2019 and Overactive was acquired as of the beginning of 2020.
-These unaudited pro-forma results include adjustments for PSL from January 1, 2019 through December 31, 2020 and adjustments for Overactive from January 1, 2020 through December 31, 2021.
-Pro-forma results of operations have not been presented for MedTouch, Brainjocks, Talos, Inflection Point, or Ameex because the effect of these acquisitions on the Company's consolidated financial statements were not material individually or in the aggregate.
+The following presents the unaudited pro-forma combined results of operations of the Company with Overactive for the year ended December 31, 2021 after giving effect to certain pro-forma adjustments and assuming Overactive was acquired as of the beginning of 2020.
+These unaudited pro-forma results include adjustments for Overactive from January 1, 2020 through December 31, 2021.
+Pro-forma results of operations have not been presented for Talos, Inflection Point, or Ameex because the effect of these acquisitions on the Company's consolidated financial statements were not material individually or in the aggregate.

-These unaudited pro-forma results are presented in compliance with the adoption of ASU 2010-29, Business Combinations (Topic 805): Disclosure of Supplementary Pro Forma Information for Business Combinations, and are not necessarily indicative of the actual consolidated results of operations had the acquisition of PSL actually occurred on January 1, 2019 and Overactive actually occurred on January 1, 2020 or of future results of operations of the consolidated entities (in thousands except per share data):
+These unaudited pro-forma results are presented in compliance with the adoption of ASU 2010-29, Business Combinations (Topic 805): Disclosure of Supplementary Pro Forma Information for Business Combinations, and are not necessarily indicative of the actual consolidated results of operations had the acquisition of Overactive actually occurred on January 1, 2020 or of future results of operations of the consolidated entities (in millions except per share data):

-Year Ended December 31,
+Year I Ended December 31,

-2021 2020
+2021

-Revenues \$ 794,158 \$ 658,228
+Revenues \$ 794.2

-Net income \$ 52,621 \$ 32,424
+Net income \$ 52.6

-Basic net income per share \$ 1.63 \$ 1.01
+Basic net income per share \$ 1.63

-Diluted net income per share \$ 1.52 \$ 0.99
+Diluted net income per share \$ 1.52

-Shares used in computing basic net income per share 32,222 31,964
+Shares used in computing basic net income per share 32.2

-Shares used in computing diluted net income per share 34,689 32,620
+Shares used in computing diluted net income per share 34.7